jomarnavarro/googleFlights/README.md

 A small set of test cases for this mini project can be found in [this document](https://docs.google.com/spreadsheets/d/177fzaEM2rVa2VIYH9jwD69q0PfVeJzvg0vhjXZPukSI/edit?usp=sharing)

+## Test execution evidence

+The first round of test execution has been completed.
+Status has been reported in the scenario checklist above, and references to [screenshots](https://drive.google.com/drive/folders/12kdpsOPzspB8H04MtYpe9uTBm-BEyGE9?usp=sharing) have also been included.

+# Test Automation deliverables

+The first draft of the test automation deliverables has been created under the __features__ folder,including cucumber features, step definitions, page objects and test configuration.

 ## Test automation framework

 The project consists of four layers: